Omycron83/Notes/ML/Transformers.md

-Transformers are a [[Neural Network]] variant mainly utilizing attention, encoding and embedding as well as context memory to improve pattern recognition when dealing with sequential or high dimensional data (often in Sequence-to-Sequence tasks).
+Transformers are a [[Neural Network]] variant mainly utilizing attention, encoding and embedding as well as context memory to improve pattern recognition when dealing with sequential or high dimensional data.
 This is done by selectively focusing only on a part of the information.

 # Architecture:
+Fundamentally, all transformers architectures are based on dealing with sequence modelling problems.
+However, as [[RNN#^991e61|with RNNs]], different types of problems require different types of architectures.
+One open question is whether or not
+# Encoder:

+# Decoder:

 # History
 The central attention mechanism was first used in [[RNN|RNNs]] in order to combat the problem of information loss in long sequences.
 It weighs the previous states according to **learned** measure of relevance.
 This has first been implemented by Bahdanau et al (2014).
 It was then combined with embedding and self-attention to get rid of the RNN-component altogether, which then formed the original transformer in Vitya et al (2017), after decomposable attention had been proven successful in 2016 when used in combination with a feedforward network.
 Convergence problems with the architecture where then mitigated by Xiong et al (2020) using layer normalization before multiheaded attention.
-# Intuition and the initial Transformer:
+# Intuition:
 They achieve their success in part due to their parallelizability in sequence modelling tasks compared to previous state-of-the-art algorithms, which enables large scaling and model sizes.
 [[RNN]]s, [[LSTM]]s and [[GRU]]s only effectively have access to a certain reference window of previous datapoints in time or outputs previously generated, where LSTMs and GRUs improve on RNNs by elongating that window.
 Transformers on the other hand can theoretically use all the previous datapoints and outputs, which it can do effectively by learning and then only focusing on the information currently relevant, which is done through **attention**.

+# The Vitya-Transformer:
 In general, inputs (usually words) are initially converted into real valued vectors using a lookup table in a process called **input embedding**.
 To those vectors, positional information (encoded through a vector of a function taking the position as an input) is then injected by adding it to the embedding in a process called **positional encoding**.
 Then, this positional encoding is fed into an **encoder layer** that maps a sequence to an abstract continuous representation which is supposed to hold the learned information of the entire sequence.
 This contains a multi-headed attention mechanism as well as a regular [[Neural Network]].
 There are residual connections between each of the submodules followed by a layer normalization.
 Here, in the multi-headed attention submodule, self-attention is used, where the model learns to associate between the positional encodings.
 This is done by feeding them into three
 # Input Embedding:
 Input embedding refers to the practice of converting an arbitrary input into a real-valued vector that can then be mathematically operated on.
 ## One-hot-encoding